NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/CNN_Brain_Masking/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
 If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Describe specific steps you **have actually done**.
-1. ...
+1. Applied for NIH Dataset Request
-1. ...
+1. Tested HD-BET Segmentation
+1. Extracted PyTorch parameter(s) from HD-BET
+1. Begin building Slicer Module with HD-BET parameters

 # Illustrations